SimonGriang/ansible_bench/supported_llms_info.md

 Given this code basis, I started to restructure the project and tailoring it to my demands.

 ## Supported Models
-This work focuses on locally executable open-source models available through Ollama.
-The tool currently supports a selected set of models from major AI companies, which are listed in the table below.
-The results presented in this work are based on these models.
-Depending on future requirements, the set can be extended with additional models available through Ollama or llamafile.
+This work focuses on locally executable open-source language models available through Ollama.
+The tool currently supports a curated selection of models from major AI developers, as listed in the table below.
+The evaluation and results presented in this study are based on these models.
+Depending on future requirements, the selection can be extended with additional models provided via Ollama or llamafile.

+A key selection criterion was that each model must be executable under the following hardware constraints:

+RAM: minimum 32 GB

+VRAM: 20 GB

+Because large context windows lead to substantial VRAM usage, primarily due to the self-attention mechanism, smaller models must be preferred to ensure stable execution within these limits.

 | Company       | Selected Model |  Size | #Parameters | Context Window | Quantization |
 | ------------- | -------------- |  ---- | ----------- | -------------- | ------------ |